alessandronunes/ionic-protractor/README.md

-# ionicdemo
+# ionic-protractor

-Ionic 3
+Ionic 3 example using protractor and protractor-jasmine2-screenshot-reporter.

-Demo for testing purpose only.